lducas/mBKZ/README.md

 The repository also includes the CSV data files used to generate the figures in the paper.

-## Integrated artifact
+## Integrated artefact

-The paper contains clickable hyperlinks marked [.py], pointing to specific lines in our artifact corresponding to the formulae referenced at that point in the paper and used to generate the figures.
+The paper contains clickable hyperlinks marked [.py], pointing to specific lines in our artefact corresponding to the formulae referenced at that point in the paper and used to generate the figures.

 ## Installation
 The following packages should be installed system-wide: